Fertility Treatments

 Surgical Sperm Retrieval (SSR)

 SSR is a procedure used to take sperm directly from the testis or the epididymis.
+It is an umbrella term, covering a number of approaches to retrieving sperm from the testis including Testicular Sperm Aspiration (TESA) and Testicular Sperm Extraction (TESE).

 At Merrion Fertility Clinic, SSR is performed with sedation and pain relief, provided by a Consultant Anaesthetist.